FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/07Examples.md

 The other decimal encoding is used for prices.
 The exponent is constant -3.
 In essence, each price is transmitted as an integer on the wire with assumed three decimal places.
 Each of the prices in the message is conditionally required.
-If OrdType=Limit, then Price field required.
-If OrdType=Stop then StopPx is required.
-Otherwise, if OrdType=Market, then neither price is required.
-Therefore, the price takes an optional encoding.
+If OrdType(40)=2 (Limit), then the field Price(44) is required.
+If OrdType(40)=3 (Stop/Stop Loss) then StopPx(99) is required.
+Otherwise, if OrdType(40)=1 (Market), then neither price is required.
+Therefore, the price fields take an optional encoding.
 To indicate that it is null, a special value is sent on the wire.
-See the table in section [*Range attributes for integer fields*](#range-attributes-for-integer-fields) above for the null value of the int64 mantissa.
+See the table in section [*Range attributes for integer fields*](#range-attributes-for-integer-fields) for the null value of the int64 mantissa.

 In this example, all fields are packed without special byte alignment.